-Argentina's tax identifiers confuse every foreigner.
-Here is the clean version.
+Argentina's tax identifiers confuse every foreigner, and the old CDI-versus-CUIT split no longer applies.
+Here is the clean, current version.

 | ID | Who it is for | Used to |